Multichannel Pricing Strategies for Black Friday Online Retailers

 The COVID-19 pandemic has significantly impacted consumers’ purchasing behaviors—from where they shop, what they shop, and how they shop.
 Now, people prioritize safety, convenience, and seamless shipping experiences.
 If needed, they’ll switch retailers to fulfill these desires and needs.

 Of course, you want to provide your customers with a stellar customer experience through a unified omnichannel strategy.
-Still, to do this, you must modernize your infrastructure and invest in new technologies.
+Still, to do this, you must modernize your infrastructure and invest in new technologies like Flxpoint pricing tools.
 This takes commitment, so the logical first step is to spend time building out effective multichannel strategies.
 Consistent multichannel strategies will provide you with a stronger foundation when expanding into full omnichannel down the road.

 Why Do You Need Multiple Pricing Strategies?